Place Report: Ninja Walking in Bow Market

 The kind of businesses that usually launch small: pop-up style, or at farmer's markets, or in storefronts in frontier neighborhoods -- that's the core at Bow Market.

-Bow Market's proposition to these start-up vendors: our leases are short (I think they're around six months) so you can can test an idea without a huge commitment.
+Bow Market's proposition to these start-up vendors: our leases are short (around six months) so you can can test an idea without a huge commitment.
 The square footage is also low so the rent doesn't add up as fast.

 The result is that Bow Market has a feisty mix of small start-ups, and a solid core of food-related businesses.

 Bow Market does have its challenges, starting with near zero street presence.
-And it's not *that* close to Union Square, where I was coming from.
+And it's not *that* close to Union Square, where you were coming from.

 Bow Market is a destination, not something you just happen to stroll by, unless you're a regular at the local Market Basket.